 How does one start to answer the question, “Who are you?”
-I am a mother, wife, friend, teacher, retired military reserve officer, yarn shop owner, weaver, knitter, writer, graphic and knitwear designer, and so much more.
+I am a mother, wife, friend, teacher, retired military reserve officer, yarn shop owner, weaver, knitter, spinner, writer, graphic and knitwear designer, and so much more.
 I’ve lived.
 I’ve been fortunate to travel with the military, with my family, and with work.
 Today I try very hard to focus on the fiber arts, especially teaching.

 Teaching stretches the brain in so many directions.
 How to reach the student?
 How to convey an idea?
 What words or illustrations can be used to make the subject simple to understand?
 People learn in different ways.
 Seeing, hearing, touching and doing.
 I am fortunate in that I can see and learn.
-I enjoy sorting it out and developing curriculum that will fit the other learning criteria and cause my students to succeed.
+I enjoy sorting it out and developing curriculum that will fit the other learning criteria and help my students to succeed.

 I opened Heritage Spinning & Weaving in 2000, to pass on my love for the fiber arts.
 I believe deeply that these arts are best taught and shared person to person and we have an obligation to humankind to perpetuate them.
 Whether you are a woodcarver, knitter, metal worker, or glassblower, these arts and skills and nuances and talents are made to be shared.
 For, if we do not share them, they die.

-In my spare time, I volunteer one day a week at the Henry Ford Museum in the Textile Conservation Lab.
+In my spare time, I volunteer at the Henry Ford Museum in the Textile Conservation Lab.
 I love, love, love my museum time.
 Working with the treasures in the Collections of the Henry Ford is such a gift.
 I have learned about conservation and repair and even when to do which or both.
 Holding history in my hands as I make repairs is such an honor!
 I collected my first textile — a block printed Persian pillow cover when I was 12.
 I remember how excited I was bringing it home — along with a locally crafted chest that I dubbed my “hope chest.”
 I still have and treasure both of these things.

 One of the best and worst parts of collecting vintage and antique textiles is that there is often no real story — or as they say on the Antiques Road Show, no “provenance.”
 That is sad, but it is still possible to determine approximate dates, often areas/regions/countries, and to use construction techniques and materials to add further clues.
 I can imagine the rest — a sock knit for a future husband, a woven sheet for the home, one more mile of yarn spun, a lock of hair pushed back from the forehead in the hot prairie afternoon.
 When I hold an old textile or textile tool, sometimes I get shivers just imagining the life it lived and what it could say if it could speak.